branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 4 Intensity matching

- * Pp 93-94: "**Underlying dimension** of intensity or amount, which permits the use of the word _more_.
+ * pp 93-94: "**Underlying dimension** of intensity or amount, which permits the use of the word _more_.
 System 1: "An underlying scale of intensity allows matching across diverse dimensions."

- * P. 94: "In classic experiments, people adjusted the loudness of a sound to the severity of crimes."
+ * p.
+94: "In classic experiments, people adjusted the loudness of a sound to the severity of crimes."

  * "This mode of prediction by matching is statistically wrong — although it is perfectly natural to System 1, and for most people except statisticians it is also acceptable to System 2.

 ### 5 The mental shotgun

- * P. 95: "System 1 carries out many computations at any one time.
+ * p.
+95: "System 1 carries out many computations at any one time.
 Some of these are routine assessments that go on continuously."
 Example of 3D representation of what is in the field of vision.

  * "No intention is needed to trigger this operation or the continuous monitoring for violated expectations. ...
 Other computations are undertaken only when needed"